 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the RX1R II has an electronic viewfinder (2360k dots), while the D7100 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the RX1R II has a higher magnification than the one of the D7100 (0.74x vs 0.63x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Nikon D7100 and Sony RX1R II along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The D7100 has one, while the RX1R II does not.
 While the built-in flash of the D7100 is not very powerful, it can at times be useful as a fill-in light.

 The Nikon D7100 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.